BigEd33/BigEd33/README.md

 # Hello there! :wave:

-I'm **BigEd**, I am a hobbiyst backend developer, I specialize in Javascript, NodeJS to be exact, while also doing React on the side.
+I'm **BigEd**, I am a hobbyist backend developer, I specialize in Javascript, NodeJS to be exact, while also doing React on the side.

 > There isn't much to see on here, most of my activity here is on private repositories.
 ---